stat660-s21/course-questions-wiki/week-07-reflections/mwong70-stat660.md

 [TB Ch 8 Quiz, Problem 4]
-* Question (mwong70-stat660): What is the default order in SORT Procedure?
+* Question (mwong70-stat660): What is the default order in BY statement from the SORT Procedure?
 * Answer (mwong70-stat660): The ascending order.